mikust/tehbot/README.md

 License
 -------
-This plugin is released under the MIT license.
+This code is released under the MIT license.